 - Use a combination of upper- and lowercase numbers, letters, and symbols: And don’t just add an exclamation mark (!) at the end.
 Use symbols throughout your passwords.

-- Avoid using these words: Don’t use easily guessable words like pet names, notable dates (like your birthday), your children’s names, things related to your favorite sports team, the name of your significant other, your birthplace, the word “password,” or your birthplace.
+- Avoid using these words: Don’t use easily guessable words like pet names, notable dates (like your birthday), your children’s names, things related to your favorite sports team, the name of your significant other, your birthplace, or the word “password.”